polar-app/polar-app/docs/notes/NOTES_BLOCK_NAVIGATION.md

 This was a lot better than V1 because now we can navigate between a note and its references seamlessly, and this also allowed us navigate between multiple notes that are shown on the same page.

 ### V3 (Relying on the DOM)
-One issue came up when we started adding annotation block contents to notes is that *flashcards* (specifically front/back flashcards) have *2 editable areas* (front & back) which are associated with the same block ID.
+One issue that came up when we started adding annotation block contents to notes is that *flashcards* (specifically front/back flashcards) have *2 editable areas* (front & back) which are associated with the same block ID.
 This meant that we can't rely on `BlocksStore.active` to focus blocks.
 Because we wouldn't know which editable area we're trying to focus.

-The steps to navigate between blocks is pretty similar to V2, but the last step is different.
+The steps to navigate between blocks are pretty similar to V2, but the last step is different.
 Instead of updating `BlocksStore.active` and letting mobx notify the associated component which in turn does the actual cursor update, we now focus the block immediately by using its DOM element, and we also update `BlocksStore.active` but without setting `active.pos` (because we don't want the component to update the cursor)

 One question one may have is that why do we still update `BlocksStore.active`. it's because selections still use this (refer to the [Selections](#selections) section for more info)

-**Note:** If we try to navigate down/up and there's no more blocks, we just send the cursor to the start/end of the current block (depending on the direction of the navigation).
+**Note:** If we try to navigate down/up and there're no more blocks, we just send the cursor to the start/end of the current block (depending on the direction of the navigation).

 ## Selections